Abergowrie, Queensland: History

 Gugu Badhun (also known as Koko-Badun and Kokopatun) is an Australian Aboriginal language of North Queensland.
 The language region includes areas within the local government area of Charters Towers Region, particularly the localities of Greenvale and the Valley of Lagoons, and in the Upper Burdekin River area and in Abergowrie.

 The town is named after the Abergowrie property, selected by James Atkinson in 1883.
 He coined the name from the Celtic word aber (confluence) and gowrie for Gowrie Creek, reflecting the location.

 On Sunday 22 October 1933, Bishop McGuire laid the foundation stone for a Catholic agricultural farm school.
 The site was 690 acre with a frontage to the Herbert River with 12 acre of the total to be used for the college buildings.
 Boys would be able to take a 2-year course that would prepare them to be farmers.
 In January 1934, Reverend Brother William Benedict Doran was appointed principal of the college; he had trained in agriculture at the Gatton Agricultural College, the Hawkesbury Agricultural College, and the Lismore Agricultural College.
 The college opened to students on 1 March 1934.
 St Teresa's Agricultural College was officially opened the Apostolic Delegate, Filippo Bernardini.
 It was operated by the Christian Brothers.
 It is now known as St Theresa's College.

+Elphinstone Pocket State School opened circa 1936.
+It closed circa 1945.
+It was at 2624 Abergowrie Road (18.49692°S 146.00228°E).
+In 1946, the building was relocated to Trebonne State School in Trebonne.